artefactory-argimi/legal_rag/README.md

 2. If the index is not found, a file upload prompt will appear.
 3. Please upload your zipped index file (e.g., `legal_rag_index.zip`).
 The notebook will automatically unzip it to the correct location (`/content/index`).

-> **Note:** The process for building the index from raw legal texts is defined in `src/legal_rag/indexer.py` but is not part of the interactive demo, which focuses on inference.
+> **Note:** The process for building the index from raw legal texts is defined in `scripts/indexer.py` (backed by `legal_rag.indexer`) but is not part of the interactive demo, which focuses on inference.

 ### Step 3: Configure the LLM Provider